mihailo-stevanovic/documentation-repository/API/Documentation/Sphinx/source/doc_types.rst

         "documentCategory": 0
     }

-If a document type with a matching ID is cannot be found, a ``404 Not Found`` status code is returned.
+If a document type with a matching ID cannot be found, a ``404 Not Found`` status code is returned.